RenePotocnik/RecRoom-Shirt-Printer/README.md

 Said invention only works in your **Dorm Room** because of the **Shirt Customizer**.\
 It works best if you're the only person in the room.

-There are limitations to the printer as it is an invention and not a dedicated, published room.\
+There are limitations to the printer as it is an invention and not a dedicated, published room.
-One of these _limitations_ is pixel bleed - because the "Magic Markers" are still in beta, they can't be used in the invention.

 If you're experiencing any problems, try fixing them yourself first, by following these steps: